MuneeburRehman-29/snake-game-project/README.md

-Simple Raylib Ball Game
+# Simple Raylib Ball Game
 A small C++ game made using Raylib.
 You control a white ball that moves around the screen, wraps around the edges, and eats a red food circle that respawns randomly.

 This project is perfect for beginners learning:

-window creation
+1. window creation

-drawing shapes
+2.drawing shapes

-movement handling
+3. movement handling

-collisions
+4. collisions

-randomness
+5. randomness

 How to Use This Project